ryanflorence/react-training/lessons/05-wrapping-dom-libs.md

-Now, when the owner component sets new state, and our dialog re-renders, React doesn't care or even know that there's a bunch of different DOM because we jumped over it.
+Now, when the owner component sets new state, and our dialog re-renders, React doesn't care or even know that there's a bunch of different DOM because it went through a portal.

 Getting Updates
 ---------------